 Long-Term Business Strategy One of the primary responsibilities of our Board is the oversight of management's long-term strategy and planning.
 Accordingly, our Board maintains a deep level of engagement with management in setting and overseeing Dover's long-term business strategy.
 The Apergy spin-off announcement was the culmination of a comprehensive process publicly announced on September 12, 2017 to determine the best separation alternative to maximize shareholder value.
 As part of its review of strategic alternatives for the separation of Apergy, our Board considered a number of options, including a tax-free spin-off, sale or other strategic combination.
-Upon completing this assessment, our Board determined that a tax-free spin-off was the option that would create the best long-term results for the businesses and the most value for shareholders.
-We believe our core platform businesses are well-positioned for long-term sustainable growth and returns.
+Upon completing this assessment, our Board determined that a tax-free spin-off was the option that would create the best long-term results for the businesses and the most value for shareholders. • We believe our core platform businesses are well-positioned for long-term sustainable growth and returns.
 Capital Allocation Our Board is focused on the efficient allocation of capital to drive growth and provide returns to our shareholders.
 Businesses in our portfolio are continually evaluated for strategic fit and our acquisitions are targeted in our key growth markets which include printing and identification, refrigeration and food equipment, pumps, fueling and transport, hygienic and pharma and select energy markets.
 We consistently return cash to shareholders by paying dividends, which have increased annually over each of the last 62 years.
 We will also plan to complete \$1 billion of share repurchases by the end of 2018 as part of our capital allocation strategy.
 Risk Management Our Board believes that risk oversight is the responsibility of the Board as a whole and not of any one of its committees.
-The Board periodically reviews the processes established by management to identify and manage risks and communicates with management about these processes.
-We have established a risk assessment team consisting of senior executives, which annually, with the assistance of a consultant, oversees a risk assessment made at the segment and operating company levels and, with that information in mind, performs an assessment of the overall risks our company may face.
+The Board periodically reviews the processes established by management to identify and manage risks and communicates with management about these processes. • We have established a risk assessment team consisting of senior executives, which annually, with the assistance of a consultant, oversees a risk assessment made at the segment and operating company levels and, with that information in mind, performs an assessment of the overall risks our company may face.
 Each quarter, this team reassesses the risks at the Dover level, the severity of these risks and the status of efforts to mitigate them and reports to the Board on that reassessment.
 Succession Planning Another of the Board's primary responsibilities is overseeing a sound Board and management succession process.
 The Board has developed a comprehensive plan to address management succession - both over the long term and for emergency purposes.
 The framework for the long-term plan includes thoughtful, deliberate monitoring of management beyond our top executives to ensure Dover continues to build a deep internal bench of talent.
-The recent appointment of Mr. Tobin as our incoming President and CEO represents the culmination of our Board's active engagement in a thoughtful and comprehensive succession planning process.
 The Board has also focused on its own succession plan, which drives not only our director selection efforts, but also how we approach Board and committee leadership structure and membership, with a focus on critical board skills, diversity and independence.
 Cybersecurity The full Board has been briefed on enterprise-wide cybersecurity risk management and the overall cybersecurity risk environment.
 The Audit Committee oversees major tasks related to cybersecurity risk management, periodically monitors the Company's response systems and meets with the Chief Information Officer on at least an annual basis.
-Dover employs the National Institute of Standards &amp; Technology Framework for Improving Critical Infrastructure Cybersecurity (The NIST Framework).
+Dover employs the National Institute of Standards & Technology Framework for Improving Critical Infrastructure Cybersecurity (The NIST Framework).
 This voluntary guidance developed with much private sector input provides a framework and a toolkit for organizations to manage cybersecurity risk.